Australia's Largest Specialist Personal Injury Firm

-No win, no fee.
+No win, no fee

 WINNER Personal Injury Law Firm of the Year

-Pain and Suffering Calculator.
+Pain and Suffering Compensation Calculator.

-If you’re claiming compensation for an injury, it’s likely you’ll receive payments for your losses like time off work, medical, and care expenses.
-But what about the distress, pain, difficulty, and overall impact on your well-being that your injury has caused?
-This is where a pain and suffering claim comes in, also referred to as a ‘general damages’ claim, or ‘non-economic loss.’
+You’ll likely receive payments for losses like time off work, medical expenses, and care costs.
+But what about the distress, difficulty, and overall impact on your well-being?
+This is where pain and suffering compensation comes in—also called ‘general damages’ or ‘non-economic loss.’

 A dark haired man wearing a black jacket sitting on a park bench, pictured from behind